Table of Contents:

 When speaking of who should be held accountable for fake products online, 45% of consumers say that platforms should take down the fake listings, while 25% of them think removing counterfeits should be the brand’s responsibility.
 Though it’s technically neither the platforms nor the brands’ fault that bad actors exist, it will eventually affect negatively both parties alike.

 At Red Points, we always stay on top of the latest industry trends in order to help brands identify business opportunities.
 For the third consecutive year, we have conducted market research on Black Friday, and the scale of counterfeits online.
 Unfortunately, counterfeits’ impact on brands’ revenue and reputation has shown no sign of slowing down – quite the opposite.
 Nonetheless, despite how challenging 2020 has been so far for many businesses, it is in brands’ hands to take action and protect their consumers and sales.
 Staying vigilant both before and after the holiday season and consumer education are key components to fight against counterfeits online.
-Red Points offers free brand audits to support your business at scale, and provide customized brand protection solutions to tackle the problems at the source.
+Red Points offers an anti-counterfeit software to support your business at scale, and provide customized brand protection solutions to tackle the problems at the source.

 To get more insights and pro-tips on how to maximize your sales for Black Friday 2020, download Red Points’ Black Friday Market Research.